peterdemin/pip-compile-multi/README.rst

 (To keep things neat let's put this into ``requirements/base.txt``) That's good for a starter.
 But there are two important drawbacks:

-1. Developers have to do non-trivial operations, if they want to keep up with newer versions (that have bug fixes and performance improvements).
+1. Developers have to do non-trivial operations if they want to keep up with newer versions (that have bug fixes and performance improvements).
 2. Indirect dependencies (that is dependencies of dependencies) may still have backward-incompatible releases, that brake everything.